asaldelkhosh/Line-Recommendation/README.md

 Ion-avp is an extensible audio/video processing service designed for use with ios-sfu.

 ### What is media devices ?
+The MediaDevices interface provides access to connected media input devices like cameras and microphones, as well as screen sharing.
+In essence, it lets you obtain access to any hardware source of media data.

 ### How does this project work ?